Acetaminophen or Paracetamol: Method of Action and Precautions

 Potential Dangers of Acetaminophen Use

 Acetaminophen taken at the recommended dose appears to be safe for most people.
-Exceeding the dose may be very dangerous, however, and may even be fatal.
+Exceeding the dose may be very dangerous, however.

 When normal doses of acetaminophen are taken, the liver is able to break down the toxic NAPQI that is produced from the acetaminophen by a reaction between NAPQI and glutathione.
 However, this isn't possible when too much acetaminophen is ingested and not enough glutathione is left in the liver.
 In addition, even normal amounts of acetaminophen may be toxic for some individuals, such as alcoholics or people with certain enzyme deficiencies in their liver.